 Intervention orders issued in South Australia that are declared by the court to address a domestic violence concern are automatically recognised and enforceable across Australia.
 The same applies to domestic violence-related intervention orders issued interstate.

 An intervention order is not a criminal matter and will not give the respondent a criminal record.
 However, if the respondent disobeys the order, they may be charged with a criminal offence and get a criminal record.
+If the respondent works with children or vulnerable people, an intervention order may be assessed as part of their work clearance but it will not necessarily prevent clearance.

 For free information and advice about intervention orders or other matters, call our legal helpline on 1300 366 424.